Latest Orderly (ORDER) News Update

 1. Isolated Margin Mode (17 March 2026)

-Overview: This update lets traders assign specific collateral to individual positions instead of using a shared pool.
-It gives users finer control over their risk exposure for each trade.
+Overview: This update allows traders to allocate a specific amount of collateral to a single trade, instead of using their entire account balance.
+This gives users much finer control over their risk on a per-trade basis.

-What this means: This is bullish for ORDER because it makes the platform more attractive to sophisticated traders seeking professional-grade risk management tools, which could drive higher usage and protocol fees.
+What this means: This is bullish for ORDER because it makes the platform more attractive to serious, risk-aware traders.
+It offers better protection for user funds and enables more sophisticated trading strategies, which could increase trading volume and protocol fees.
 (Source)

 Conclusion